pukkapies/urop2019/README.md

-# urop2019
+# urop2019 -- Projectname

 Summer UROP 2019 project repository.

+This project aims to develop a neural network music audio autotagger, i.e. this network will take a music audio file and predict a list of tags that are relevant to that audio.

 ## Table of Contents
 (make a fancy table of contents)

 ## Introduction
-This project aims to develop a neural network music audio autotagger, i.e. this network will take a music audio file and predict a list of tags that are relevant to that audio.

 This project makes use of the freely-available [Million Song Dataset]( http://millionsongdataset.com), and the [Last.fm](http://millionsongdataset.com/lastfm/) dataset.
 The former provides a link between